Quantum dynamics of the avian compass

 When the static field is doubled in the absence of an oscillatory field, behavioral experiments \cite{wiltschko2006avian} show temporary disorientation lasting less than an hour, indicating that the biological signal is affected by the field strength, but the ability to orient is not.
 Here the contrast in Eq. \ref{eq:contrast} is unaffected by the change in field strength, while the visibility $R_{ts}(0)-R_{ts}(\pi/2)$ depends on the ratio of $B$ to $k_{s}$.
 For a migratory bird, which is exposed to a range of field strengths, it may thus be advantageous to have some means of controlling $k_{s}$, so that the same receptor could give usable visibility at a variety of field strengths.

 The avian compass described in this paper represents a unique example of a quantum mechanical process which not only survives but is actually sustained by interaction with a surrounding bath.
+Through use of a radical pair, it is similar to a wide range of biological processes affected by a magnetic field, including processes as significant as ATP synthesis and DNA replication by polymerases \cite{buchachenko2014magnetic}.
 Although the precise identity of the receptor or receptors involved in the avian compass remains unknown, simple geometrical assumptions allow information sufficient for numerical comparison with experiment to be derived from first principles.
 The proposed mechanism requires neither unique properties nor elaborate manipulation of the radical pair state, and the biologically observable signal is distinctive and easy to interpret.
 The avian compass thus represents a simple model system for the emerging and still largely unexplored role of quantum mechanics in biological processes.